 Clinical Research Program

-The Comprehensive Cancer Center of Wake Forest University (CCCWFU) offers more cancer-related clinical trials than any other hospital in western North Carolina.
+The Comprehensive Cancer Center at Wake Forest Baptist Medical Center offers more cancer-related clinical trials than any other hospital in western North Carolina.

 Patients with virtually any type of cancer have the opportunity to participate in one of nearly 250 research studies conducted by oncologists from the Comprehensive Cancer Center or by one of the other leading cancer researchers around the country with whom we collaborate.